1,815 Feet Above Toronto - Cityscape Views from the CN Tower with Blake Ferguson Photography.

 The EdgeWalk, added in 2011, allows brave visitors to walk outside the tower at 356 metres with a hands-free thrill.

-Its SkyPod, one of the highest observation platforms in the world, offers views up to 160 km on a clear day — far enough to see Niagara Falls and even the edge of New York State.
+It's SkyPod, one of the highest observation platforms in the world, which offers views up to 160 km on a clear day — far enough to see Niagara Falls and even the edge of New York State.

 Whether you visit for the thrill, the view, or the photographs, the CN Tower is more than a structure — it is a bold testament to human ambition, Canadian pride, and the way perspective can change everything.